 Laryngeal atresia is a complete upper airway obstruction that occurs when the larynx fails to open during a baby's development in utero and remains blocked by cartilage or other tissue when he's born.
 The infant will require an immediate tracheostomy at birth in order to survive.

-This condition is also called complete high airway obstruction syndrome (CHAOS).
+This condition is also called congenital high airway obstruction syndrome (CHAOS).

 Testing and diagnosis

 Laryngeal atresia is usually detected during prenatal ultrasound.
 If laryngeal atresia is suspected, the mother should be referred to the Center for Fetal Diagnosis and Treatment at CHOP for further evaluation and management.

 If laryngeal atresia is not detected before birth, it presents itself immediately after delivery when the baby is unable to cry or inhale.

 Advances in fetal surgery now make it possible for babies to be operated on before they are born.
 One of these procedures is called a fetal EXIT (ex utero intrapartum treatment) procedure.
 This surgery is done in the operating room by fetal surgeons from CHOP's Center for Fetal Diagnosis and Treatment.

 The EXIT procedure is not just a cesarean section.
 A special uterine stapling device is used to open the uterus to prevent bleeding and general anesthesia is used to preserve uteroplacental blood flow.
 This allows time to perform procedures such as microlaryngoscopy, bronchoscopy, tracheostomy, and surfactant administration, all of which is required to secure the airway and provide adequate ventilation.
 ENT surgeons from the Center for Pediatric Airway Disorders will work closely with the fetal surgeons to manage the child's airway.